 What Else is Important in Selecting a Push Lawnmower?

 Appropriate for Children

-It’s a traditional chore, sometimes called “character building” for children to mow the lawn.
-However, not all the products on our lineup are appropriate for children.
-Some of the user manuals actually contained explicit safety warnings that these machines should not be used by children under a certain age.
-This usually ranges from 10 to 14 years old.
-Other mowers have no such warnings and are light and easily pushed and can be used by youngsters without any safety concern.
+Mowing the lawn is a traditional chore for children.
+However, not all the products we reviewed are appropriate for children.
+Some of the user manuals actually contain explicit safety warnings that these machines should not be used by children under a certain age – usually between 10 and 14 years old.
+Other mowers have no such warnings and are light and easily pushed; these can be used by youngsters without any safety concerns.

-Another important consideration when selecting your lawnmower is how short or long you can cut your grass and how easy it is to adjust the length.
-Most of the products on our lineup have a cutting length range of about an inch.
-Some can cut grass as short as half an inch; others can leave grass as long as four inches.
-The best reel lawnmowers have a cutting range length of about three inches and are easily adjustable using a lever or knob found on the mowing unit of the machine.
+All of the mowers have either four or five blades, but the number of cutting levels varies quite a bit.
+Most of the mowers we tested have a cutting-length range of about an inch.
+Some can cut grass as short as half an inch; others can leave grass as long as 4 inches.
+The best reel lawnmowers have a cutting range of about 3 inches and are easy to adjust using a lever or knob found on the mowing unit of the machine.

-How and where you store your push mower is also important.
-All the mowers we reviewed have a special storage position, which usually involves simply pushing the handle straight upwards.
-Some lighter mowers can be hung on a peg-board.
-But larger, heavier mowers should remain on the floor.
-And you should always store you mower in a covered place where it is protected from rain and other elements to prevent rusting and to prolong the life of the machine.
+All the mowers we reviewed have a special storage position incorporated into the design, which usually involves simply pushing the handle straight upwards.
+Some lighter mowers can be hung on a pegboard, but larger, heavier mowers should remain on the floor.
+Also, you should always store your mower in a covered place where it is protected from rain and other elements to prevent rusting and to prolong the life of the machine.

-The push reel lawnmower that you choose should be one that meets your individual needs.
-Some are better for smaller lawns while others excel at larger yards.
+The push reel lawnmower you choose should be one that meets your individual needs.
+Some are better for smaller lawns, while others excel at mowing larger yards.
 It should also be a mower that can effectively cut the type of grass growing at your home.
-And whether you want to keep your grass long or nice and trim, you can find the push mower that’s right for you on our side-by-side comparison chart.
+Whether you want to keep your grass long or nice and trim, you can find the push mower that’s right for you.